ReginaSherman/functions-lab/README.md

 </details>

 ## Still Hungry for More?
 What are you?!
 An alligator?!
-Get started on the afternoon lab!
+Get started on the [homework](https://git.generalassemb.ly/wc-seir-726/functions-scope-hw)!